DataSQRL/datasqrl.github.io/docs/getting-started/intro/data-sources.md

 # Connecting Data Sources

 Before we can use data in our scripts, we have to connect the data source with DataSQRL server so the server knows how to access the data.

 ## What is a Data Source?

 A data source is a system that holds data and allows access to the data.
 DataSQRL supports many types of data sources: filesystems, cloud storage, database systems, queues, logs, and more.
 Check out the [full list of supported data sources](/docs/guides/sources/overview) which links to detailed information on how to connect them to DataSQRL.

 A data source is connected to the DataSQRL server via the [command line utility](/docs/reference/cmd#sources) or through the [data source API](/docs/reference/sources/api).
 Connecting a data source tells the DataSQRL server where it can find data and how to access it.
 That's why connecting a data source is the first step for building data services with DataSQRL: without data sources there is no data to build with.

 ## Data Source Basics {#basics}

 In our [introductory tutorial](../nutshop-tutorial#adding-data) we connected a folder as a data source to DataSQRL with the following command:
 ```bash
 datasqrl source folder nutshop-data
 ```

 This adds the dataset `nutshop-data` to the server and a table for each file contained within the folder: the `products` table for data in `products.csv` and the `orders` table for records in `orders_1.json`.

 DataSQRL structures data into tables with fields (or columns).
 A data record is represented as a table row.
-Tables can be nested to represent hierarchical data. \
+Tables can be nested to represent hierarchical data. <br />
 For example, the json file `orders_1.json` is made available in DataSQRL as the table `orders` with fields like `time` and `customerid` and each order record is a row in the table.
 The `orders` table has a nested `entries` table for each order entry in the hierarchical json source data.

 Tables are grouped into datasets.
 A dataset usually consists of tables that are related or logically belong together like the `orders` and `products` tables in our tutorial.

 A data source provides access to one or multiple datasets.
 A folder data source adds a single dataset to the DataSQRL server which has the same name as the folder by default.
 Some data sources add multiple datasets.
-Datasets must be unique on a single server instance, i.e. if two data sources try to add datasets with the same name, you'll get an error and have to [specify a different](/docs/reference/cmd#sources) name for the duplicate dataset. \
+Datasets must be unique on a single server instance, i.e. if two data sources try to add datasets with the same name, you'll get an error and have to [specify a different](/docs/reference/cmd#sources) name for the duplicate dataset. <br />
 Likewise, tables within a dataset must have unique names.

 To use a table within your SQRL script, you import the table through an import statement: